kbeckster/mywebsite/README.md

-# kbeckster.github.io
+# My Website

 My personal website.
-The uncompiled code can be found at https://github.com/kbeckster/mywebsite
+The compiled code can be found at https://github.com/kbeckster/kbeckster.github.io

 Visit www.rebeccakohl.com to view